project-march/ProjectMarch/doc/using_the_march_exoskeleton/error_codes.rst

 **Cause:** The connection to the slave was lost during initialization or the PDO mapping is incorrect.

 **Fix:** The error lists the slaves that were not able to go to operational state, so check the connection on those specific slaves.
-If you made any changes to the PDO mapping verify that it is correct.
+If you made any changes to the PDO mapping, verify that those are correct.

 .. _e112: